 You will quickly notice an improvement in your work with the instruction and ideas you receive in this workshop.
-You will be personally coached and encouraged to develop or better individual skill and style.
+You will be personally coached and encouraged to develop a better individual skill and style.
 Come with an open mind and blank canvas to refresh your passion for painting.
 Subject matter is up to you.
 Starting a new piece is preferable but you may also bring a piece in progress.
-This is the perfect workshop to bring that idea that’s been haunting you to life or to start that big canvas you’ve always wanted to do.
+This is the perfect workshop to bring to life that idea that’s been haunting you, or to start that big canvas you’ve always wanted to do.
 A small canvas is fine too!
 Enthusiasm and some experience are required for this class.
+Bring a lunch.

 Date/Time: 3 Days, Tuesday – Thursday, August 14 – 16, 9:30 AM – 4:30 PM

 Spend three days in an intensive study on how to train your eyes to “read” light in the landscape, and how to capture a genuine effect of atmospheric light in your studio work.
 We’ll study a variety of lighting situations and types of landscapes.
 Barbara will provide photos for students to work from, or students may work from their own photos if they have similar lighting situations.
 Students can work in pastel or oil.
 Demos will be in both.
 Bring a lunch.

 SECTION 8: Finding Ideas: Life, Photos, Other Artists, Imagination, Process

 Date/Time: 4 Tuesdays, April 24 – May 22, 9:45 AM – 12:15 PM